mablack/cordova-diagnostic-plugin/README.md

 ### isBluetoothEnabled()

-Checks if the device has Bluetooth capabilities and if so that Bluetooth is switched on (same on Android and iOS)
+Checks if the device has Bluetooth capabilities and if so that Bluetooth is switched on (same on Android, iOS and Windows 10 Mobile)

 On Android this requires permission `<uses-permission android:name="android.permission.BLUETOOTH" />`